Faculty Development & Research

 As competition increases among law schools for leading professors, Southwestern must have the resources available to keep pace with peer institutions.
 The establishment of new endowed professorships and general support for faculty research will help the law school to recruit and retain exceptional teachers and scholars.
 Other direct gifts might be made to support the expense of a faculty member’s student research assistant for the summer or to cover the annual cost of research materials.
 Gifts of any size can also be directed to existing professorships.

-Southwestern currently has four Professorships:
+Current Southwestern Professorships:

 The Irwin R. Buchalter Professorship

 Established in 1985, the Buchalter Professorship was named after the late Irwin R. Buchalter, class of 1933, and was Southwestern’s first endowed professorship.